 - Hepatic insufficiency or portosystemic shunts.
 A decrease in TIBC may occur (this is not a consistent feature in dogs with shunts).

 - Protein intake: Protein synthesis depends on adequate intake of amino acids.

-- Loss: Transferrin is a small protein and can be lost with albumin in protein-losing disorders.
+- Loss: Transferrin is a small protein and can be lost with albumin in protein-losing or exudative disorders.

 - Catabolism: Transferrin is a protein and can be catabolized for energy in states of negative energy balance.

 The measurement of TIBC actually requires assessment of the amount of transferrin in plasma or serum that has not bound iron, i.e. the unbound iron binding capacity (UIBC).
 TIBC is then calculated from the sum of UIBC + iron.
 It is expressed as μg/dL of iron binding capacity.

 In the procedure, a known amount of iron is added in excess to the sample.
 This saturates transferrin with iron (transferrin is normally composed of 33% iron).
 This is accomplished at an alkaline pH (because an acidic pH would liberate the iron of transferrin) and ensures that the excess iron binds to the transferrin that lacks iron (unbound), i.e. assesses the iron binding capacity of transferrin.
 The iron remaining in the sample from that added is then measured using the standard dye-binding assay for iron measurement.
 This gives a value called the UIBC.
 The reactions are given below: